 Today, we all live in the information era where our brains and senses are frequently overstimulated and consequently we encounter many sleep problems.
-Having a good night’s sleep while becoming an early riser at the same time seems like reaching the goal that is a billion light years away from us.
-However, by bringing our full attention to our habits and behaviour we can consciously create the new mind patterns that work for us not against us.
+Having a good night’s sleep while becoming an early riser at the same time seems like reaching a goal that is a billion light years away from us.
+However, by bringing our full attention to our habits and behaviour, we can consciously create the new mind patterns that work for us, not against us.

 1. Breathing, Relaxation and Retrospective Exercises